ivanhofer/typesafe-i18n/README.md

 updateTranslations('en')
 ```

-> you need to run this script during development or as a CI-process and **not** at runtime
+> you need to run this script during development or as a CI-process and **not** at runtime.
+Create an own file and run it with [`ts-node`](https://github.com/TypeStrong/ts-node) or something similar.

 The `storeTranslationToDisk` will write the contents of your `translations`-object to the file `src/i18n/{locale}/index.ts` and will run the [`generator`](#typesafety) to update the types.
 The function will return a the locale as a string, if the import was successful.